zuslok/CABA/README.md

 ![CABA](https://github.com/zuslok/CABA/blob/4bab5570388d7fbaaa1ad60f2e4eb50bfaff1dea/caba_frontleft.jpeg)

- ***This repositery is only about the ROS part of the CABA.
+ ***This repository is only about the autonomous driving of CABA.
 Computer Vision and Sensors are not explained in this repositery. ***

  ## Requirements